Wasp Motorcycles: History

+The company was based at Berwick St James, near Salisbury, Wiltshire, where Rhind-Tutt had been born and brought up.
+Rhind-Tutt died in September 2019, aged 78.
+Around that time the company was at Dinton, still in the Salisbury area; in 2024 it opened on a business park at Dunkeswell, near Honiton, Devon.

 A Wasp/BSA motocross sidecar outfit ridden by former world motocross champion Dave Bickers was used in the 1979 World War II film Escape to Athena, disguised to look like a German military BMW R75.

 Products

 Wasp manufacture and modify sidecar motocross, sidecar grasstrack ('side-car-cross'), and solo motocross motorcycles.
 They also produce motorcycle leading link suspension for sidecars and fork conversion kits for road bikes to improve braking and handling, and they manufacture Métisse frames pioneered by Rickman Motorcycles.

 Wasp 3 Wheel Freedom

 The 3 Wheel Freedom is designed for use by disabled riders, including paraplegic motorcyclists, and has an electrically operated ramp to help access.
 With a tubular space frame bonded to fibreglass body it has independent suspension and a twin-piston brake connected to the motorcycle brakes.
 The design of the sidecar enables it to carry a wheelchair and it can be attached to any motorcycle of over 500 cc.